Wirecloud/ol3-map-widget/src/doc/userguide.md

             - `color`: stroke color.
 CSS3 color, that is, an hexadecimal, `rgb` or `rgba` color.
             - `width`: stroke width in pixels.
+    - `iconHighlighted`: Style to use for rendering the PoI when it is selected.
+        Works in the same way than the `style` field.
+The configuration from `style` will be used if not provided.
     - `subtitle`: subtitle associated to the PoI
     - `title`: title associated to the PoI
     - `tooltip`: text to be displayed as tooltip when the mouse is over the PoI.